EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: Non-cooperate Game

 \item Replace $P_t$ by $\bar{P}(t)$ in objective function $J_i$ to obtain an auxiliary objective function

 subject to state process $(X_t)_{t\in[0,T]}$, which satisfies \eqref{Xi}. \item For each agent $i$, solve the auxiliary control problem \eqref{barJ} to find the optimal control $\hat{v}^i$.
-Calculate the corresponding average optimal control and remove the noise term to obtain a determinist process.
-By requiring that this process equal $\bar{Q}$, we determine the exact form of $\bar{Q}$. \item Prove that under certain assumptions, the set of controls derived from $\bar{Q}$ is indeed an $\epsilon$-Nash equilibrium. \end{enumerate} \begin{remark} The rationale for proposing the first two steps is primarily based on the following reasons.
+We calculate the average of the corresponding optimal controls and remove the noise term to obtain a function which measures the expectation of the average of the optimal controls.
+By requiring that this function equal $\bar{Q}$, we determine the exact form of $\bar{Q}$. \item Prove that under certain assumptions, the set of controls derived from $\bar{Q}$ is indeed an $\epsilon$-Nash equilibrium. \end{enumerate} \begin{remark} The rationale for proposing the first two steps is primarily based on the following reasons.
 Firstly, when the population enlarges to $\infty$, the representative agent has no influence on $Q$, and therefore has no influence on $P$, as but one agent amid a continuum.
 From its perspective, the process $P$ should be evolved in its cost as a deterministic function.
-Secondly, the optimization problem for (\ref{LQObject}) becomes much easier to solve once we treat $Q$ and $P$ as fixed continuous functions, instead of random ones.
+Secondly, the optimization problem for (\ref{LQObject}) becomes much easier to solve once we treat $P$ as a fixed continuous function, instead of a stochastic process.
 For each $\bar{Q}$, a unique process $\bar{P}$ is determined by \eqref{approximate price process}.
-Each agent determines its optimal control and gives the corresponding average investment process according to $\bar{P}$.
-If the expectation of this average investment process is equal to $\bar{Q}$, a closed-loop is formed.
+Each agent determines its best response to minimize \eqref{barJ}.
+By calculating the expectation of the average of the optimal controls, we derive a function determined by $\bar{Q}$.
+If the expectation of this function is equal to $\bar{Q}$, a closed-loop is formed.
 Within this loop, the strategy adopted by each agent yields outcomes that closely approximate those of the actual optimal strategy as the number of agents increases. \end{remark}

-For the given process $\bar{Q}\in C[0,T]$, the approximate price process $\bar{P}$ is uniquely determined by \eqref{approximate price process}.
+For the given function $\bar{Q}\in C[0,T]$, we derive the approximate price process $\bar{P}$ by \eqref{approximate price process}.
 We propose the value function of the auxiliary control problem \eqref{barJ},